-The latest edition of the GED® test was introduced in the U.S. in January 2014.
+The latest edition of the GED® test was introduced in the U.S. a few years ago.

 This post tells you all about how GED scores work.